MonMog/MinecraftPlugin/README.md

 A plugin where if you break a block, it teleports you about 15 blocks into the air

-*still in progress right now but I am currently working on it and will get the plugin out soon
+I have uploaded the .jar for the plugin and will be updating it so you can modify the amount of blocks with a command in chat